jixiuf/ctags-update/README.md

 with prefix 'C-uC-u' same to prefix 'C-u',but save it to kill-ring instead of execute it."

-when you save a file ,'ctags-auto-update-mode' will recursively searches each parent directory for a file named 'TAGS'. if found ,it will use 'exuberant-ctags' update TAGS.
+when you save a file ,`ctags-auto-update-mode` will update TAGS using `exuberant-ctags`.

-it would not be updated if last time calling 'ctags-update' is not 5 minute age(default).

-if no 'TAGS' found ,it will check 'tags-table-list' and 'tags-file-name' if current buffer shares the same parent directory with 'tags-file-name' or one element of 'tags-table-list', it will auto create 'TAGS' file .
+custom the interval  of updating TAGS  by `ctags-update-delay-seconds` .

+on windows ,you can custom `ctags-update-command` like this:

+    (when (equal system-type 'windows-nt)
+      (setq ctags-update-command (expand-file-name  "~/.emacs.d/bin/ctags.exe")))